erjank/teaching/CONDUCT.md

 *   publication of private communication without consent.

-Behaviour not explicitly mentioned above may still constitute harassment.
+Behavior not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
 All interactions should be